jibsen/bcrush/README.md

 You can also simply compile and link the source files.

-bcrush includes the leparse and ssparse algorithms from BriefLZ, which gives compression levels `-5` to `-9` and the **very** slow `--optimal`.
+bcrush includes the leparse and btparse algorithms from BriefLZ, which gives compression levels `-5` to `-9` and the **very** slow `--optimal`.

 [Meson]: https://mesonbuild.com/